StratifyLabs/StratifyBlog/content/makers/2019-08-31-Equivalent-Circuits-for-Makers.md

 Equivalent circuits are a tool for analyzing circuits.
 You have probably used this tool, possibly without thinking about it.
 We can use [Kirchhoff's laws]({{< relref "2019-08-24-Kirchhoffs-Laws-for-Makers.md" >}}) to analyze any circuit, but we can sometimes make those equations much more simple by using equivalent circuits.

 To create an equivalent circuit we use the equivalent resistance equations.

-## Equivalent Resistance

 We can combine resistors in two ways:

+- Series
 - Parallel
-- Series

 ### Equivalent Series Resistance